Marcos Conigliaro

-Marcos Norberto Conigliaro (born December 9, 1942) is an Argentine football coach and former professional player.
+Marcos Norberto Conigliaro (December 9, 1942 – March 20, 2026) was an Argentine football coach and professional player.

 Biography

-Conigliaro was born in Quilmes.
+Conigliaro was born in Quilmes on December 9, 1942.
 As a player, he was a forward renowned for his technical ability.
 He played for many clubs in Argentina and abroad.
 His debut in Argentina was with Quilmes at the age of 15.
-He then played for Independiente, Chacarita Juniors, Estudiantes, Jalisco, K.S.V.
-Oudenaarde, Lugano, and Everton.
+He then played for Independiente, Chacarita Juniors, Estudiantes, Jalisco, Belgian club K.S.V.
+Oudenaarde, Swiss side Lugano, and Everton.

 In 1965, he arrived to Estudiantes de La Plata, who were a dominant force in Argentine and South American football during the late 1960s.
 During his time in Estudiantes, Conigliaro won three Copa Libertadores and the 1968 Intercontinental Cup.
-In the first game of the Intercontinental Cup, he scored the winning and only goal against Manchester United.
+In the first leg of that year’s Intercontinental Cup, he scored the only and therefore winning goal against Manchester United.
 Overall, Conigliaro played in 277 games, scoring 65 goals.